Peer Mentoring Teams

 4. Weekly Meetups

-A full PMT Guidebook will be available on the learning platform and provides suggested activities and discussions for weekly meetups.
+A full PMT Guidebook provides suggested activities and discussions for weekly meetups.
 Each week is led by a team member who holds the role of facilitator.
-Team members will also provide each other feedback on program deliverables.
+Team members also provide each other with feedback on program deliverables.

 5. Conclusion

-At the conclusion of the training, PMTs revisit their Team Charter to review their progress and decide how their PMT will operate and network after the program.
+At the conclusion of the training, PMTs review their progress and decide how their PMT will operate and network after the program.

 6. On-going

-The Compass Team has a designated Peer Mentoring Team Coordinator who you will be able to reach out to with any questions or concerns throughout the program.
-They are there to help you resolve any issues you might have, so ask early and often!
+The Compass Team has a designated PMT Coordinator who Scholars can reach out to with any questions or concerns throughout the program.
+They are there to help Scholars resolve any PMT-specific issues that might emerge.

 What Scholars Say About PMTs

-Most Scholars are excited to network with others in the program, and feedback from Scholars shows that PMTs are one of the most impactful Compass components.
-Some Scholars found meeting with new people to be outside their comfort zone, or even a bit daunting, but even they ended up feeling that PMTs were a major benefit!
+Most Scholars are excited to network with others in the program.
+Scholar feedback shows that PMTs are one of the most impactful Compass components.
+While some Scholars initially found meeting with new people to be outside their comfort zone, even they ended up feeling that PMTs were a major benefit!

 Rachel Schwartz, Assistant Professor